1st/RiverORM/docs/MISSION.md

 8. **Future migrations and admin**.
 Initially, schema migrations may be manual or via an external tool (like Alembic).
 In the future, we could develop a simple migration system or integrate with existing ones.
 We may also consider providing a built-in admin interface or integration (as Django/Piccolo do) for developers who want it.

 By combining these elements, RiverORM aims to deliver the lightweight ease-of-use of Peewee, the async-first nature of Tortoise, and the Pydantic integration of Ormar, while giving developers full insight and control over the generated SQL.

+We analyzed our competitors and described our discoveries [here](./COMPETITORS.md).